hamedf62/svelte-persian-datepicker/README.md

 - **Shortcuts**: Predefined shortcuts for quick selections (e.g. yesterday, tomorrow, this week).
 - **Clearable Input**: Option to clear the selected date(s).

+## Documentation

+this project obligate ALireza-ab Datepicker attributes as may find in [Documentations from Alireza-ab](https://alireza-ab.ir/datepicker)

 ## Project Structure

 - **Component**: The main datepicker is implemented in [src/lib/DatePicker.svelte](src/lib/DatePicker.svelte).